eclectic-matt/Node.JS/README.md

 As such, there is no need to version control the files in the node_modules folder (where the actual dependency files are saved).

-You can therefore add a file called ".gitignore" which has a single line in it "node_modules".
+You can therefore add a file called ".gitignore" which has a single line in it:

+    node_modules

 ### Run the project (serve)
 Once your project is set up and ready to run, then test it out using the following command: